AliDavoodi98/RRAP/README.md

 Before you begin, ensure you meet the following requirements:
    - Java 8 or higher is installed on your system.
    - An active AWS account with an RDS instance setup.
-   - Apache Flink is installed and configured on your system or in your cloud environment.
+   - Apache Flink and Kafka are installed and configured on your system or in your cloud environment.
    - Grafana is installed and configured for visualizing the processed data.